-Civilians killed in Idlib as Syrian government escalates its bombardment in northern Syria
+Syria: Civilians killed in Idlib as Damascus escalates bombing in north

 More than a dozen civilians were killed in a round of Russian and Syrian strikes on rebel-held Idlib according to local monitoring groups, as government forces escalate its bombardment in northern Syria.

 Local aid workers who spoke to Middle East Eye said that villages in north-western Syria faced heavy fire from government forces.

 Bassam Haj-Ali, an aid worker with Violets NGO, said that the city of Saraqeb, where he is based, had faced heavy bombardment by the Syrian government.

 "Since yesterday, the city has been under intense fire, but this morning the bombing has increased with artillery attacks," Haj-Ali told MEE via Whatsapp.